 The patient pathway

-The lung cancer nurse specialist team provide support to each patient through the pathway from diagnosis, to treatment and follow up including supportive care.
+The Upper Gastro-Intestinal (GI) cancer service is co-ordinated by the Upper GI Cancer Multi-Disciplinary Team (MDT).
+The upper GI cancer nurse specialists provide support to each individual through the patient pathway from diagnosis, to treatment and follow up including supportive care.

-Additional support and information can be helpful and is worth discussing this first with a lung cancer nurse specialist to see what is the most appropriate intervention.
+Additional support and information can be helpful and is worth discussing this first with an upper GI nurse specialist to see what is the most appropriate intervention.

 There is a strong commitment to research and the MDT actively recruits to a number of multicentre clinical trials.